saurabhnalgirkar/groovy-spock-restassured/README.md

 # Task

-API and UI Automated Validation for a calculator API using Groovy, Spock and REST-Assured.
+API and UI Automated Validation for a calculator (API & UI) using Groovy, Spock and REST-Assured.

 The is an application that allows user to perform arithmetical operations on two arguments in the enormous range of Java int.
 No need to use human brain again!